 Back

-The Documents you Need to Get a Mortgage
+Documents you need to apply for a mortgage

 The documents you need to get a mortgage

-Applying for a mortgage can feel overwhelming due to the paperwork, but it doesn’t have to be stressful.
-To help you out, we’ve put together a list of essential documents you’ll need when buying a property.
-We’ve also included tips on collecting the relevant documents and answered common questions about mortgage application paperwork.
+Gathering the necessary documents for a mortgage can feel overwhelming, but it doesn’t have to be.
+In this article, we’ve put together a list of essential documents you’ll need when buying a property, as well as tips on collecting the relevant documents.

 When applying for a mortgage, lenders may request specific documents to check your eligibility for a large, long-term loan.
 These tell the lender exactly how much you earn, how much you currently spend, and your risk level as a borrower.